When London Became An Island

 Just before the bridge the towpath rises to give boat access to Kingsland basin, now used by CHUG - the Canals in Hackney Users Group.
 Although retaining a C19th profile Kingsland Road bridge is a wide, modern structure that carries an important road.
 A short distance to the left is Haggerston station, which is on the Overground.
 This line is a real boon and gives quick access, via a connection at Whitechapel, to the Tube network.

-If you fancy in interesting diversion at this point why not turn right and walk down to the Geffrye Museum (20), about a third of a mile away.
-The museum is on the left.
+If you fancy in interesting diversion at this point why not turn right and walk down to the Museum of the Home (previously usually known as the Geffrye Museum) (21).
+You will pass a little cafe as you pass over the bridge, which, curiously enough, is called ‘by the bridge’.
+If you are lucky, may be able to buy a pain au chocolat straight from the oven here.
+Absolutely scrumptious!
+The Museum of the Home is on the left a few hundred yards further on.
 Although closed at the moment, the façade may still be seen through the railings.
 Incidentally, a little beyond the entrance is a bonus, an archipelago of Vietnamese restaurants, where the food is really delicious.
 Close by is Hoxton station, also on the Overground.

-A couple of hundred yards beyond the new railway bridge an older block of flats (no-one calls this type of block an apartment block, although I suppose that is what they are) stood until late 2014.
-This also had something to catch the eye although there was no luxuriant shrubbery, just the faces of local residents (22) with the words ‘i am here’.
+A couple of hundred yards beyond the Overground bridge and an intriguing ‘submarine’ (24) an older block of flats (no-one calls this type of block an apartment block, although I suppose that is what they are) stood until late 2014.
+This also had something to catch the eye although there was no luxuriant shrubbery, just the faces of local residents (25) with the words ‘i am here’.
 The block was eventually demolished and replaced by more a modern development.
 On the opposite side of the canal is the Laburnum Boat Club, which offers local children and adults a chance to experience a number activities both and and off the water.
 It is a flourishing club which has organised visits to places far removed from Hackney.

 One place far removed from Hackney is New Zealand (although I don’t think the boat club has been there as yet!).
-I took photo 23 of the Waiouru as it was approaching the boat club entrance.
+I once saw a boat called the Waiouru here.
 Waiouru means ‘the meeting of the waters’ in Maoiri and I only know that because I read it on the Waiouru website.
 Something else I didn’t know, until a Kiwi on a canal holiday told me, was that New Zealand has no canals.
-I never got a chance to have a word with the passengers and crew of the Waiouru, but the website is very informative.
+I never got a chance to have a word with the passengers and crew of the Waiouru, but the website is very informative, even though it has not been updated since March.
 Click on the button to the left if you would like to read it.

 Beyond the entrance to the Laburnum Boat Club a road is carried over the canal by a bridge that seems almost rural in its aspect.
-A birch tree stands hard by the arch and other shrubbery is always on the look-out to expand its territory (24).
-By June 2017 nearly all of the bridge-side mosaics (25), which were created by children from the old Laburnum School, that once stood on the south bank, were well hidden.
-The Bridge Academy, (26) which has a very state-of-the-art design, has been built on the site of the old school.
+A birch tree stands hard by the arch and other shrubbery is always on the look-out to expand its territory.
+By June 2017 nearly all of the bridge-side mosaics (26), which were created by children from the old Laburnum School, that once stood on the south bank, were well hidden.
+The Bridge Academy, which has a very state-of-the-art design, has been built on the site of the old school.

-The mosaics were a significant tribute to Laburnum School and one of its teachers, Miss Heweitt, who worked there from 1958 to1982, and were created by children to celebrate her service.
-It would be a pity if they were completely lost.
+The mosaics were a significant tribute to Laburnum School and one of its teachers, Miss Heweitt, who worked there from 1958 to 1982, and were created by children to celebrate her service.
+It would be a pity if they were completely lost but passing recently I saw the area was being well cared for.
 I am not quite sure what Miss Heweitt would have made of seeing a state school being supported by a Swiss global financial services company.
-She would have been used to seeing the initials LSB on any of the School Board for London ‘three deckers’ she may have worked in.
+She would have been used to seeing the initials LSB on any of the London School Board’s ‘three deckers’ she may have worked in.
 UBS originally stood for Union Bank of Switzerland.
 The world moves on.

 The next bridge carries Queensbridge Road and if you are doing the walk on a Sunday morning this might be an ideal place to leave the towpath and have a walk down to Columbia Road flower market.
 Once at road level walk south (i.e cross the canal) past the Adelaide Wharf development.
 Keep on going across two sets of traffic lights and you will finally come to a T junction.
 Turn left and then right and you will arrive at the market.
 Today many of the shops flanking Columbia Road house a variety of enterprises selling, amongst other things, food, furniture and fashionable clothes.
 Not far away is the Hackney City Farm, which is also worth a visit, especially if you are doing a walk with children.
 Always a warm welcome here from a variety of birds and animals - and the staff too, of course!